daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 Replace the previous code in your server function with this code, and run the app.
 Whenever you choose a new minimum price range, the plot will update with a new number of points.
 Notice that the only thing different in the code is that instead of using the number `100` we are using `input$priceInput[1]`.

 What does this mean?
 Just like the variable `output` contains a list of all the outputs (and we need to assign code into them), the variable `input` contains a list of all the inputs that are defined in the UI. `input$priceInput` return a vector of length 2 containing the miminimum and maximum price.
 Whenever the user manipulates the slider in the app, these values are updated, and whatever code relies on it gets re-evaluated.
-This is a concept known as [**reactivity**](#reactivity-101).
+This is a concept known as [**reactivity**](#reactivity-101), which we will get to in a few minutes.

+Notice that these short 3 lins of code are using all the 3 rules for building outputs: we are saving to the `output` list (`output$coolplot <-`), we are using a `render*` function to build the output (`renderPlot({})`), and we are accessing an input value (`input$priceInput[1]`).

 ## Building the plot output

 Now we have all the knowledge required to build a plot visualizing some aspect of the data.
-We'll create a simple histogram of the alcohol content of the products.
+We'll create a simple histogram of the alcohol content of the products by using the same 3 rules to create a plot output.

 First we need to make sure `ggplot2` is loaded, so add a `library(ggplot2)` at the top.